 Welcome To Furness Economic Development Forum

-The Furness Economic Development Forum (FEDF) is based in Emlyn Hughes House, Abbey Road, Barrow in Furness, LA14 5PQ.
-You can contact us by telephone at 01229 314 100 or by email email@example.com or firstname.lastname@example.org.
+The Furness Economic Development Forum (FEDF) operates from Emlyn Hughes House, Abbey Road, Barrow in Furness, LA14 5PQ.
+You can contact us by telephone at 01229 314 100 or by email firstname.lastname@example.org or email@example.com.

 FEDF is a public, private sector partnership.
 It is chaired by Jackie Arnold MBE.

-FEDF is now implementing its plan with a focus on four economic drivers.
+FEDF is implementing its plan with a focus on four economic drivers:

 – skills for the future

-– business support, especially supply chain growth, and Growth Hub support
+– business support, especially supply chain strengthening and growth, and Growth Hub support

 – infrastructure modernisation including business park development